Filip Prebsl

-Filip Prebsl (born 4 March 2004) is a Czech professional footballer who plays as a defensive midfielder for FK Mladá Boleslav on loan from SK Slavia Prague.
+Filip Prebsl (born 4 March 2004) is a Czech professional footballer who plays as a defensive midfielder for Czech First League club Karviná, on loan from SK Slavia Prague.

 Club career

 Prebsl started with football in SK Třeboradice on the outskirts of Prague, but already at the age of ten he started playing for SK Slavia Prague.
 He went through all the youth teams and when he was a member of the under-19 team, he was sent on loan to Viktoria Žižkov, playing in the Czech National Football League, where he made his debut in senior football.
 After another loan spell in Vlašim, he was sent on loan to Slovan Liberec in February 2022.

 Due to injury, he only made his senior league debut for Slovan Liberec on 31 July 2022 in their Czech First League 2–1 away win against Sparta Prague.
 During two seasons on loan in Slovan Liberec, he developed into one of the mainstays of the team.
 He played 52 league games and scored three goals.
 In July 2024, it was announced that Prebsl was returning to Slavia and had extended his contract until 2028.

 On 8 February 2025, Prebsl moved to Polish club Górnik Zabrze on loan for the remainder of the season.
 However, he appeared only in six league matches.
 Before the 2025–26 season, Prebsl was sent on loan to Mladá Boleslav.